manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 @title hello @body world
 ```

-Field limit operator limits subsequent searching to a given field.
-Normally, query will fail with an error message if given field name does not exist in the searched table.
-However, that can be suppressed by specifying `@@relaxed` option at the very beginning of the query:
+The field limit operator restricts subsequent searches to a specified field.
+By default, the query will fail with an error message if the given field name does not exist in the searched table.
+However, this behavior can be suppressed by specifying the `@@relaxed` option at the beginning of the query:

 ```sql
 @@relaxed @nosuchfield my query
 ```

-This can be helpful when searching through heterogeneous tables with different schemas.
+This can be useful when searching through heterogeneous tables with different schemas.

-Field position limit additionally restricts the searching to first N position within given field (or fields).
-For example, `@body [50] hello` will not match the documents where the keyword `hello` occurs at position 51 and below in the body.
+Field position limits additionally constrain the search to the first N positions within a given field (or fields).
+For example, `@body [50] hello` will not match documents where the keyword `hello` appears at position 51 or later in the body.

 ```sql
 @body[50] hello